 It is recommended that students and their parents and carers, primary school principal and school learning and support team begin planning:

-- up to two years before starting high school for a student needing help with access or mobility, e.g. for wheelchair access or if other significant changes to the high school environment may be required.
+- up to two years before starting high school for a student needing help with access or mobility, e.g. for wheelchair access or other significant changes to the high school environment.

-Discussions begin with a student's current school learning and support team and may involve identifying:
+Discussions begin with the student's current school's learning and support team and may involve identifying:

-- which educational option best suits a student's individual learning and support needs in high school
+- educational options that best meet the student's individual learning and support needs in high school

-- any adjustments that may be necessary for a successful transition to a new environment, such as access to technology, large print, visual supports, building modifications
+- any adjustments that may be necessary for a successful transition to a new environment, such as access to technology, braille or large print resources, visual supports, building modifications

 - key contacts at the intended high school

-- processes for transferring information about a student's individual education needs
+- processes for transferring information about a student's learning an support needs

 - a timeline for the transition process